 There are different types of batteries used in newer style golf carts (Absorbed Glass Mat, Lithium, Gel) that require different testing procedures.
 For this article, we will be testing flooded cell lead-acid batteries, commonly used in gas and electric golf carts, electric vehicles, and utility vehicles.
 Other battery types require procedures different from those outlined here for lead-acid varieties.

-Electric Golf Cart Batteries Are Deep-Cycle
+Are Electric Golf Cart Batteries Deep-Cycle?

-A deep-cycle battery is a battery that is regularly deeply discharged (using most of its charge over a period of time), therefore needing a longer period of charging.
+Yes, a deep-cycle battery is a battery that is regularly deeply discharged (using most of its charge over a period of time), therefore needing a longer period of charging.
 An example of a non-deep-cycle battery would be a regular car battery which would be used for a short burst of high-amperage cranking before being recharged.
 This uses only a small part of its capacity and the battery is recharged as the engine runs.

 What is a Battery?
 Basics 101